ByteQuix / Blog / Article

 Invoicing on the truck

 Technician finishes a job, generates an invoice with parts and labor, customer signs on a tablet, invoice is emailed before the truck pulls away.
-The single highest-leverage feature for cash flow.
+The single biggest win for cash flow.
 If your techs leave jobs without invoicing, you have receivables in the field and money you cannot collect.

 QuickBooks integration